calebrcannon/sudoku-solver/README.md

 # sudoku-solver
 This is a student project Sudoku solver, which uses a CSV file containing a million puzzles sourced from: https://www.kaggle.com/bryanpark/sudoku

+The puzzles in the CSV were generated using: https://www.ocf.berkeley.edu/~arel/sudoku/main.html

 In order to use this code, you will need to download the CSV mentioned above.
 You'll also need to change the file path of the code to reflect where you saved the CSV, I've added a comment to indicate where.